JSB2010/Eli-Barkin-Be-Mitzvah-Website/email-deliverability-faq.md

 # Frequently Asked Questions About Email Deliverability

-This document answers common questions about email deliverability for Eli's Bar Mitzvah website and provides guidance for troubleshooting issues.
+This document answers common questions about email deliverability for Eli's Be Mitzvah website and provides guidance for troubleshooting issues.

 ## General Questions